Music and Singing

 Music is an important part of our school.
-We sing every day in assembly, with each class having a music lesson each week with our Music teacher in our dedicated Music room.
+We sing every day in collective worship, with each class having a music lesson each week with our Music teacher in our dedicated Music room.

 We begin to experiment with music in the Foundation Stage, where we sing together and begin composing our own music using a variety of musical (and sometimes non-musical!) instruments.